Home » Symptoms » Dog Symptoms A-Z » Pain on Yawning

 Basics and possible causes

 One of the most common causes of pain on yawning is dental disease.
-These include gum disease, decayed teeth, or dental abscesses.
-These conditions can painfully irritate the gums and nerves in the jaw, especially when the jaw is opened wide.
+This includes gum disease, decayed teeth, or abscesses.
+These conditions can painfully irritate the gums and nerves in the jaw, especially when the mouth is opened wide.

-Another possible cause is an inflammatory condition or injury to the temporomandibular joint.
+Another possible cause is inflammation or injury to the jaw joint (temporomandibular joint).
 This can be caused by arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
-There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis., traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., or degenerative diseases and leads to pain when moving the jaw.
+There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis., traumas, or degenerative diseases and leads to pain during jaw movements.

-In addition, muscle tension or inflammatory conditions in the area of the jaw or neck can lead to pain on yawning.
+Furthermore, muscle tension or inflammation in the jaw or neck area can lead to pain on yawning.
 These muscle problems can arise from overuse, injuries, or neurological disorders.

-In rare cases, neurological disorders affecting the nerve supply to the jaw or facial muscles can cause pain on yawning.
-Tumors in the mouth or jaw area are another possible, but less common, cause.
+In rare cases, neurological diseases affecting the nerve supply to the jaw or facial muscles can cause pain on yawning.
+Tumors in the mouth or jaw area are another possible, though less common, cause.

 Typical accompanying symptoms